KJNO

-KJNO (630 AM) is a radio station broadcasting a news/talk/sports format.
+KJNO (630 AM) is a radio station broadcasting a talk and sports format.
 Licensed to Juneau, Alaska, United States, the station serves the Alaska Panhandle area.
 The station's studios are at the Juneau Radio Center, which is home to KINY, KTKU - TAKU 105, KSUP - MIX 106 and KXXJ - 1330/KXJ.

-The station is owned by Alaska Broadcast Communications, and features programming from CBS News Radio, and ESPN Radio.
-It carries the nation's biggest talk radio stars; Rush, Laura Ingraham, Sean Hannity, Glenn Beck, Mark Levin and others.
-KJNO also has a very popular local talk show - Actionline which airs at 11 each weekday.
+The station is owned by Alaska Broadcast Communications and features programming from ESPN Radio.